whammou/OENG1181/w2-project.md

 >     * Help each other and seek help
 > * Play to each others strengths
 > * Be organized
->     * Develop a project schedule & review this regularl
+>     * Develop a project schedule & review this regulars
 >     * Use [`doodle.com`](https://doodle.com) or other tool to find a time that suits

 #### Guidance & Reference from EWB